 - Build good collaborative working relationships with people from different cultural backgrounds and disciplines.

 Please follow the following application instructions to win ESO Science Communication Internship :

 - The application include a motivation letter and your CV.

 - Please also upload samples of your work (Applications without samples will not be evaluated).

-To know more about ESO Science Journalism Internship 2020, please visit official website:
+To know more about ESO Science Communication Internship, please visit the official website: